KellyOgilvie/yallstreetbets/README.md

 All notable changes to this project will be documented in this section.
 The format is based on [Keep a Changelog](https://keepachangelog.com/).

 ### Unreleased
+- Incorporate seasonality_charting.py into the Dash app
 - Account for leap years in seasonality_charting.py
 - Add industry analysis to seasonality_charting.py
-- Allow user to switch between weekly and monthly via Plotly chart for seasonality_charting.py (requires creating a Dash app)
+- Allow user to switch between weekly and monthly via Plotly chart for seasonality_charting.py
 - Cyclical trend analysis
 - Volatility clustering detection
 - Intermarket analysis tool